CiscoCXSecurity/suddensix/README.md

 **Requirements**

-This script has been tested on Ubuntu 12.4 LTS and Kali Linux 1.0.x
+This script has been tested on Ubuntu 12.4 LTS and Kali Linux 1.0.x.
+We suggest using [Wireshark](http://http://www.wireshark.org/) to view the intercepted traffic.

 **Usage**

 Execute the `suddensix.sh` script as the root user.
 The script will prompt you for the interface to conduct the attack from as well as ask you to specificy a free IP address on the local network you are attacking.
+After the script is running, run Wireshark to view the intercepted traffic.

 *Note:*  The script is not persistent.
 The script will not work on fully configured IPv6 networks.

 For more information check out the [Neohapsis Blog](http://labs.neohapsis.com/2013/07/30/picking-up-the-slaac-with-sudden-six/)

+**TODO**

+We need help getting the following finished:

+* A way to specify MITM target scope
+* Automate basic network reconnaissance
+* Detect IPv6 countermeasures
+* Configure IPv6 tunneling
+* Leverage THC-IPv6 tools
+* More platforms

+If you are intersted in helping, fork the project and submit a pull request with your additions!